 Next time a user clicks on a CTA button, they will be directed to the 3rd-party app you are integrated with to complete the purchase.

-Please have in mind that you can use our free link in bio tool to navigate your followers where you want them to go for the same purpose.
+Please keep in mind that you can use our free link in bio tool to navigate your followers where you want them to go for the same purpose.

 To wrap up